 From September 2014 all children in Y1-6 will have an individual file containing targets, records of progress following assessments and information relating to attitudes and behaviour as well as information on homework, attendance and punctuality.

-Every 6 weeks the teacher will hold group meetings with children in their class to discuss and review performance, attitudes and behaviour and progress in English (Reading and Writing) and Mathematics.
+Every 6 weeks the teacher will hold individual meetings with each child in their class to discuss and review performance, attitudes and behaviour and progress in English (Reading and Writing) and Mathematics.
 This information will subsequently be shared with parents at parents' evenings.